 Existing law authorizes state and local health authorities to take certain actions to investigate and control the spread of communicable diseases, including ordering: (1) a person to undergo a medical examination to verify the presence of a disease; and (2) the isolation, quarantine or treatment of a person or group of persons.
-(NRS 439.360, 439.470, 441A.160) Sections 1, 2 and 5 of this bill require any such order to state the reasons that the actions prescribed by the order are necessary to prevent, suppress or control the contagious or infectious disease.
-Section 4 of this bill clarifies that the human immunodeficiency virus is a communicable disease and, as a result, provisions governing the reporting, investigation and control of communicable diseases apply to the human immunodeficiency virus.
+(NRS 439.360, 439.470, 441A.160) Sections 1, 2 and 5 of this bill: (1) require any such order to state the reasons that the actions prescribed by the order are the least restrictive means available to prevent, suppress or control a communicable disease; and (2) prescribe certain limitations on the circumstances under which a state or local health authority may take such actions, including a requirement that the communicable disease must pose a risk to the public health.